 • April 2019: New tribute book about Turning Torso commissioned by HSB Malmö with several new aerial photos.
 Delivery date: 18 of June.

 • May 2019: Travel assignment to Bodrum Turkey and Palma de Mallorca.
 Speaker at Fuckup Nights Malmö vol II-themed on one of my many fuckups and how crucial it is to continue fucking up.

 • June 2019: Assignment to produce travel story about up and coming to neighborhood Soho in Malaga.
 Delivery of additional photos for permanent display in public space adjacent to ICA Maxi in Västra Hamnen.

 • September 2019: Outdoor photography exhibit at Slottsträdgården – a popular public park – themed on iconic places in Malmö photographed from above.

-• September 2019: Invited by Malmö’s Art and Cultural Association to particiapate with 8 works during the city’s annual Gallery Night at Rådhushallen.
+• September 2019: Invited by Malmö’s Art and Cultural Association to participate with 8 works during the city’s annual Gallery Night at Rådhushallen.

-Through the wide range of assignments and personal art projects, I continue to challenge and thereby hopefully evolve my creative width and depth – with photography, film and painting being preferred mediums.
+Through the wide range of assignments and personal art projects, I continue to challenge and thereby hopefully evolve my creative width and depth – with writing, photography, film and, painting being primary mediums.

 As of March 2020, I reside in Vejbystrand, Sweden.